SepViT: Separable Vision Transformer: Experimental Results

-Table \ref{tab:RetinaNet_COCO} reports object detection results using the RetinaNet framework.
-It indicates that our SepViT can achieve competitive performance, compared with the recent vision Transformers and CNNs.
-For the 1$\times$ schedule, our SepViT-T and SepViT-S surpass the Swin by 2.4 AP and 1.0 AP with fewer FLOPs.
-In particular, our SepViT variants achieve a state-of-the-art performance with 46.2 AP and 47.5 AP in the 3$\times$ experiment.
-Table \ref{tab:MaskRCNN_COCO} shows the evaluation result with Mask R-CNN framework.
-We can see that our SepViT-T outperforms Swin-T by 2.2 box AP, 2.0 mask AP with 1$\times$ schedule, and 1.5 box AP, 1.6 mask AP with 3$\times$ schedule.
-For the SepViT-S variant, it achieves a similar performance gain while saving a certain amount of computation overhead.
+Next, we evaluate SepViT on the objection detection and instance segmentation tasks with RetinaNet \cite{RetinaNet} and Mask R-CNN \cite{Mask_RCNN} frameworks on COCO \cite{COCO}.
+The experimental results in Table \ref{tab:COCO} show that SepViT achieves a state-of-the-art performance compared with the recent vision Transformers and some famous CNNs, and its TensorRT runtime is competitive as well.
+Based on the RetinaNet framework, SepViT-T/S surpass Swin-T/S by 3.3, 1.9 AP with fewer FLOPs in the 1$\times$ experiment.
+For the 3$\times$ schedule, SepViT-S outperforms Twins-B and RegionViT-B by 1.0 and 1.8 AP with a faster inference speed at the same time.
+As for the Mask R-CNN framework, SepViT-T outperforms Swin-T by 3.3 AP$^b$, 2.8 AP$^m$ with 1$\times$ schedule, and 2.0 AP$^b$, 2.2 AP$^m$ with 3$\times$ schedule.
+For the SepViT-S variant, it achieves a similar performance gain while saving a certain amount of computation overhead and inference latency.
+Furthermore, compared with the famous CNNs in the 3$\times$ experiment, SepViT-T surpasses ConvNeXt-T by 1.8 AP$^b$, 2.1 AP$^m$, and SepViT-S outperforms ResNet101 by 6.6 AP$^b$, 6.1 AP$^m$.
+Thus, experimental results on these object detection and instance segmentation tasks demonstrate SepViT's capability of getting better trade-off between performance and latency.